 Target group: future experts and managers

 Find here all further information: Centre for Rual Development

 C) The Deutsche Welle Academy is an important address for journalists and people interested in journalism:

 1. International Media Studies

 Target group: young students who have previous media experience

-Sector/ topic: Journalism, media (management), development cooperation
+Sector: Journalism, media (management), development cooperation

 Duration: eighteen months